Homer at the Bat

 "Homer at the Bat" is the seventeenth episode of the third season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on February 20, 1992.
+It originally aired on Fox in the United States on February 20, 1992.
 The episode follows the Springfield Nuclear Power Plant softball team, led by Homer, having a winning season and making the championship game.
 Mr. Burns makes a large bet that the team will win and brings in nine ringers from the "big leagues" to ensure his success.

 The episode was written by John Swartzwelder and directed by Jim Reardon.
-Roger Clemens, Wade Boggs, Ken Griffey Jr., Steve Sax, Ozzie Smith, José Canseco, Don Mattingly, Darryl Strawberry and Mike Scioscia all guest starred as themselves, playing the ringers hired by Mr. Burns.
+Roger Clemens, Wade Boggs, Ken Griffey Jr., Steve Sax, Ozzie Smith, Jose Canseco, Don Mattingly, Darryl Strawberry, and Mike Scioscia all guest starred as themselves, playing the ringers hired by Mr. Burns.
 Terry Cashman sang "Talkin' Softball", a modified version of his song "Talkin' Baseball", over the end credits.
 "Homer at the Bat" underwent a lengthy production, as the guest stars were recorded over several months in accordance with their availability.
 Most of the players were accommodating except for Canseco, who demanded that his part be rewritten.

 The episode is often named among the show's best, and was the first to beat The Cosby Show in the ratings on its original airing.
 In 2014, showrunner Al Jean selected it as one of five essential episodes in the show's history.

 Plot

-Workers at the Springfield Nuclear Power Plant are reluctant to join the plant's softball team due to its previous unsuccessful year.
-When Homer mentions he has a secret weapon, his co-workers eagerly join the team.
-His secret weapon is "Wonder Bat", a lucky bat he made from a fallen tree branch struck by lightning.
+Workers at the Springfield Nuclear Power Plant are reluctant to join the plant's softball team due to previous unsuccessful years but eagerly do so when Homer mentions he has a secret weapon, which turns out to be his "Wonder Bat," a lucky bat he made from a fallen tree branch struck by lightning.
 They enjoy an undefeated season and earn a spot in the championship game against the Shelbyville Nuclear Power Plant.

 Mr. Burns makes a million-dollar bet with Aristotle Amadopolis, owner of the Shelbyville plant, that his team will win.
-To ensure victory, Burns hires nine Major League Baseball players and gives them token jobs at the plant so they can play on the team, much to the dismay of the plant's team.
-Burns hires a hypnotist to boost his team's chances of winning.
+To ensure victory, Burns attempts to hire nine Major League Baseball all-stars for his team from the dead-ball era such as Honus Wagner and Mordecai Brown, but after Waylon Smithers informs him that they are all retired and dead, Burns orders him to find living players.
+Smithers recruits Jose Canseco, Mike Scioscia, Ozzie Smith, Don Mattingly, Steve Sax, Roger Clemens, Wade Boggs, Ken Griffey Jr., and Darryl Strawberry.
+Mr. Burns gives them token jobs at the plant so they can play on the team, much to the dismay of the plant's players, and hires a hypnotist to boost his team's chances of winning.
 Homer is distraught when his Wonder Bat is destroyed by a pitch from Clemens during practice.